-Native Plant Database
+Plant Database

 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

 Leucophyllum frutescens (Berl.)
 I.M.
-Johnston
+Johnst.

 Scrophulariaceae (Figwort Family)

-Synonyms: Terania frutescens
+Synonym(s): Terania frutescens

 USDA Symbol: LEFR3

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 As one travels east across southern Texas near the Mexican border, the olive green of Creosote Bush (Larrea tridentata) gives way to the gray of this species, with its display of bright pink-lavender flowers.
 These burst into bloom for only a few days at a time, in the summer and fall, depending on rainfall.
 The ashy appearance of the leaves, also described as silvery, white, or gray, is due to the millions of tiny hairs covering them.
 A grouping of several individuals makes a good screen or hedge.
 There are many nice color selections and cultivars.
 This and other Leucophyllum species are popular water-conserving ornamentals in the Southwest.